sergeytulyakov/FaceCept3D/README.md

 FaceCept3D is a realtime framework for 3D face analysis and recognition.
 It contains a set of extendible components that can be combined to fulfil a specific task.
 At this step we open source the following functionality:

 1. Person-specific template creation
-2. Extreme head pose estimation [coming soon]
+2. Extreme head pose estimation
-3. Facial expression analysis [coming soon]
+3. Facial expression analysis

 FaceCept3D is based on the following works: